Ethan-Chew/Webify/README.md

 # Webify
 **Webify** is an all-in-one website builder designed for developers of all skill sets.
 It empowers users with the flexibility and freedom to effortlessly create their dream websites, whether for personal or business use.

-**Disclaimer:** This website is solely created for a school assignment, and all information and names mentioned are entirely fictional.
+**Disclaimer:** This website is solely created for a school assignment, and all information and names mentioned are entirely fictional, any resemblence to real-life entities is purely a coincidence.
 All content in this site does not act as real-world information.

 ## Features
 This project contains of three main pages: the Landing Page, Pricing Page and Domains Page.